 You might already have identified a special dog tickle spot on your furry friend.
 You’ve noticed that your dog reacts in a very specific way if you scratch or tickle a certain spot on their body.
 It changes from dog to dog, but there’s often a spot on their back, sides, or tummy, which makes one of their legs twitch rhythmically when your scratch it.
 Their reaction makes it seem like finding your dog’s own dog tickle spot.
 So what’s going on?

 You’ve found your dog’s scratch reflex, that’s what!

 Ticklish dogs: the dog scratch reflex

-In fact just like doctors use the knee-jerk reaction to test our reflexes, vets can use the scratch reflex too to check for signs of spinal damage in dogs.
+Dogs also sometimes make the same scratching movement when a flea or something else is irritating the dog tickle spot.
+Just like doctors use the knee-jerk reaction to test our reflexes, vets can use the scratch reflex to check for signs of spinal damage in dogs.